Brendan M. Walker

 - Adolescent Exposure to Alcohol and Drugs of Abuse

-Dr. Walker will be accepting graduate students.
+Dr. Walker will be accepting a graduate student for Fall 2018 admissions.

 My long-term research interest has been the neurobiology of motivational systems and how acute and long-term alcohol (and other drugs of abuse such as heroin) impact brain reward systems to promote increased drug seeking and consumption.
 Utilizing a combination of behavioral, anatomical, pharmacological, immunohistochemical, molecular and genetic approaches, we are currently evaluating the neuroadaptations produced by chronic ethanol and opioid exposure that promote enhanced intake of these abused compounds.
 This excessive intake is hypothesized to reflect the development of negative reinforcement (learning about the reinforcing (response increasing) nature of aversive stimulus removal that occurs when alcohol and drugs are consumed to relieve acute and protracted withdrawal symptoms) processes that compliment positive reinforcement processes governing non-dependent intake that developed earlier in life.
 Consequently, we are extremely interested in dependence-induced depression and anxiety because they appear to be lay the foundation for the observed increases in the negative reinforcing properties of abused substances.
 As an extension of this work, we also focus on the morphological and molecular mechanisms of plasticity associated with negative reinforcement learning.
 The lab is also investigating differences in impulsivity produced by chronic alcohol and drug exposure, as well as, animal models of adolescent alcohol and drug exposure that impact adult alcohol and drug intake.
 Once enough information is gathered about the nature of the brain’s response to chronic alcohol and drug exposure, that information can be used to help develop pharmacotherapies for the treatment of alcohol and drug addiction.